-In Placer County, residential burning is allowed, in a burn pile, at a single or two family residences under specific conditions.
-All burning must be done in a pile as burn barrels/containers were eliminated in 2004.
+Residential burning is allowed, in a burn pile, at a single or two family residence.
+All burning must be done in a pile as burn barrels/containers were prohibited in 2004.

 An Air District Burn Permit is not required for residential burning, however a fire agency burn permit may be required.
 Contact your local fire agency before you burn at your residence to find out their requirements.
 Information on CAL FIRE's Burn Restrictions and Burn Permits can be found at their website.

 Burning on or at a vacant lot, parcel or a business is not considered residential burning and requires a burn permit from the Air District, if not otherwise prohibited.

 Only vegetation originating from a single or two family residence as listed below can be burned.